Blaize-Egelhof/Tech-Quiz/README.md

 Both buttons fundamentally do the same thing, which refreshes the browser allowing users to reply the quiz.
 ![Quiz Result Box Buttons](https://github.com/Blaize-Egelhof/Tech-Quiz/blob/main/media-for-readme/resultboxbuttons.PNG)

+### Additonal

+-The choice of a simple and bland color theme in the code serves a specific purpose: readability and clarity.
+By using muted colors and avoiding vibrant or distracting elements, my Quiz dampens any form of visual noise that might otherwise hinder the user's focus during the Quiz.

 ### Features Left to Implement

 -A basic form that users can fill in to create their own set of Quiz Questions.